voodooattack/e2d/readme.md

 Creating a tree of instructions allows the developer to make one way data structures that represent the state of their application data.

-In games, this is very useful, because the render engine shouldn't be a part of the game logic.
+In games, this is useful because the render engine shouldn't be a part of the game logic.

-For instance, sprite sheets are really easy to make:
+For instance, this is a sample sprite sheet:

 ```javascript
 //create a drawImage array to store the frame commands